Metrix-Labs/metrix/docs/docs/docs/01-core/admin/01-ee/01-review-workflows.md

 The review workflow feature is only available in the Enterprise Edition.
 That is why, in part, it is completely decoupled from the code of the Community Edition.

-The purpose of this feature is to allow users to assign a tag to the various entities of their Strapi project.
+The purpose of this feature is to allow users to assign a tag to the various entities of their Metrix project.
 This tag is called a 'stage' and is available within what we will call a workflow.

 ## Detailed backend design